mhulse/illy-templates/pixel/README.md

 # Pixel

-Templates setup specifically for pixel art, but could be used for pure vector illustrations.
+Templates setup specifically for vector pixel art, but could be used for pure vector illustrations.

 ## Template: `64x64.ait`